pilegard/cogfoundations/docs/01-intro.md

 A study that follows the same group of individuals over time.

+##### observational research {-}

+A research method where scientists observe and measure phenomena without manipulating variables, allowing identification of relationships but not causation.

 ##### participant demand {-}

 When participants behave in a way that they think the experimenter wants them to behave.